-Financial assets and liabilities are offset and the net amount is reported in the statement of financial position where VALUE HKFRS Limited currently has a legally enforceable right to offset the recognised amounts, and there is an intention to settle on a net basis or realise the asset and settle the liability simultaneously.
-VALUE HKFRS Limited has also entered into arrangements that do not meet the criteria for offsetting but still allow for the related amounts to be set off in certain circumstances, such as bankruptcy or the termination of a
+HKAS32(42) HKFRS7(13A),(13B) Financial assets and liabilities are offset and the net amount is reported in the statement of financial position where VALUE HKFRS Limited currently has a legally enforceable right to offset the recognised amounts, and there is an intention to settle on a net basis or realise the asset and settle the liability simultaneously.
+VALUE HKFRS Limited has also entered into arrangements that do not meet the criteria for offsetting but still allow for the related amounts to be offset in certain circumstances, such as bankruptcy or the termination of a contract.

-The following table presents the recognised financial instruments that are offset, or subject to enforceable master netting arrangements and other similar agreements but not offset, as at 31 December 2023 and 31 December 2022.
+The following table presents the recognised financial instruments that are offset, or subject to enforceable master netting arrangements and other similar agreements but not offset, as at 31 December 2024 and 31 December 2023.
 The column 'net amount 'shows the impact on the group's statement of financial position if all set-off rights were exercised.